-Do not use a ONEWAY 6" or 8" Faceplate as a hand wheel.
+Do not use the 6" Faceplate as a hand wheel.
 The reinforcing ribs on this faceplate causes a dangerous pinch area with the spindle index and locking mechanism if used as a hand wheel.
-If you feel a hand wheel is required you should make one from wood.
-Make sure that at least $1\frac{1}{2}$ " clearance exists between an installed hand wheel and the spindle lock mechanism.
+If you feel a hand wheel is required you should make one from wood and install it with one of 2 bushings supplied with the lathe.
+Make sure that at least 11/2" clearance exists between an installed hand wheel and the spindle lock mechanism.
 Optionally order part# 2802.
 This is a hand wheel hub designed for this purpose.